 If you are lost (and all attempts to confirm your whereabouts have failed) and you have no mobile phone reception, head downhill, following a track, stream or road until you have phone reception or obtain outside assistance.
 Inform race HQ as soon as possible.

-Race HQ will attempt to monitor all competitors’ whereabouts by regular contact with checkpoints on the course.
-Missing competitors will be searched for, so to avoid unnecessary work for our marshals and support partners, please contact race HQ as soon as you have realised that you have made a big navigation error that will result in you falling behind on schedule.
+Race HQ will attempt to monitor all competitors’ whereabouts by GPS tracking and regular contact with checkpoints on the course.
+Missing competitors will be searched for, so to avoid unnecessary work for emergency services, please contact race HQ as soon as you have realised that you have made a big navigation error that will result in you falling behind on schedule.

 Please give all marshals the respect that they deserve.
 They are all volunteers and without them the race could not go ahead.
 Marshals will have been issued instructions on what to do in certain events.
 Please adhere to their requests at all times.
-If you wish to volunteer to marshal, please get in touch.
+Please get in touch if you wish to volunteer in 2018.

 These events are very demanding!
 The short course is not as easy as the name would suggest and we will only allow those with relevant skill and experience to take part.
 The long course is only for those competitors that have competed in similar challenges, are very experienced in navigation in mountainous environments, in all weathers (and in the dark), and are fit.
 In previous years, we have had anything from 60% to 100% drop out rates (yes, in 2010 not 1 person finished the Lake District race!) and we urge you to take this as a warning.

-If you would like to leave a kit/food bag at registration on Friday evening we will ensure that it is forwarded to Honister feed station for you to access during the event.
-It is up to you to label it clearly and ensure that it is waterproof if necessary.
+If you would like to leave a drop/food bag at registration on Friday evening we will ensure that it is forwarded to Honister feed station for you to access during the event.
+It is up to you to label it clearly (we will provide you a tag with your race number) and ensure that it is waterproof.
 We will do our best to keep an eye on your bag, but any bags are left at your risk and we will not be held responsible for any losses.
-We will transport your bag back to the base in Keswick after check point 4 closes.
-Kit bags must not exceed 40cm in length.
+We will transport your bag back to the base in Keswick as soon as possible.
+Kit bags must not exceed 40cm on their longest side or 3kg in weight.

 General Event Rules for all Ourea Ltd Events: